amari97/reddit_network/index.markdown

 ---
 ## Abstract and objectives

+Online social media has grown in popularity over the years, attracting more and more users to interact and share.
+As such, their complexity has also increased.
+Among them, Reddit's social news allows its users to interact and build communities, submitting various content and topics for discussion.
+More importantly, here we present some results on how these topics relate to each other, both on a large scale and on a smaller scale, i.e. when a single specific community is considered.

 > **The data**\
 We use this [reddit dataset](https://snap.stanford.edu/data/soc-RedditHyperlinks.html), which contains the hyperlink network representing the connections between subreddits in a post, from January 2014 to April 2017.
 The nature of the relationship (positive/negative) were previously obtained by Kumar S. et al[^1] using crowd-sourcing and training a text based classifier.
 We use a [complementary dataset](https://snap.stanford.edu/data/web-RedditEmbeddings.html) to group the subreddits into clusters.